 Breast Cancer in Men

-A common misconception is that breast cancer only affects women, however men can develop breast cancer too.
-Signs and symptoms of breast cancer display differently in males and females.
 This page refers to the male anatomy, but we also have information available on how breast cancer appears in women and transgender chest awareness.

-Signs & symptoms of breast cancer in men
+of breast cancer cases in the UK.

 If you have any of these symptoms, we urge you to book an appointment with your GP.